CivicOSInstitute/open-civic-specs/README.md

 CivicOS Institute
 A nonprofit steward for open civic-technology standards

+Get Involved The CivicOS Institute is a community-driven initiative.

+Engineers: Check out our [Issues] tab to contribute to the schema definitions.

+Legal Hackers: Help us map the next municipality in the Legislative Compiler.

+Partners: Interested in funding or piloting?
 For questions or collaboration:

-Executive Director: ncerbone@civicos.institute.org
+Nicholas Cerbone, Executive Director: ncerbone@civicos.institute.org